kbaseattic/assembly/doc/client_tutorial.md

-# Using the Assembly Service Command-Line Client
+# Using the Assembly Service Command-Line

 ## Introduction